-Until I went through some life trauma, because, we all know how that works: when we ignore the obvious message God is subtly trying to deliver to us, He’ll stop us dead in our tracks.
+Until I went through some life trauma, because, we all know how that works: when we ignore the obvious message our wise, magical intuition is subtly trying to deliver to us, she’ll stop us dead in our tracks.
 In 2013, I found myself seemingly alone, re-evaluating pretty much everything I knew to be true about myself and my life and my values.
 You’ll never hear me say that I’m unhappy for it, because it made me a much better, much more connected, much more grateful, much stronger woman.
 But the road was rough.

 And often in the rough times, we’re introduced to the strongest version of ourselves.

 I returned to my roots: as a child, until I went to college, I was a swimmer.
 There’s something about repetitive activity that is meditative for me.
 I remember staring at that black line for hours on end (I was a distance swimmer, so, literally hours), and often during practice, I’d have an epiphany about some high-school-level relationship problem or finally figure out that math set I’d been trying to solve.
 And, during the most traumatic time in my life, I craved that feeling: the feeling of letting my body work and allowing that to quiet my brain so it could put the pieces where they were supposed to have been all along.